Miletus

 In the fifth century BCE, Miletus led an unsuccessful revolt of Greek Ionian cities against Persian rule and was destroyed in retribution.
 Despite this setback, Miletus enjoyed renewed prosperity during the Hellenistic and Roman imperial periods, leading to the construction of many grand marble buildings.
 The city was cut off from the open sea during late antiquity due to continuous siltation of the Maeander delta, resulting in annual flooding of the city center.
 However, the harbour remained functional and could be accessed through the river.

-Buildings from the Byzantine and Turkish eras were constructed on higher levels than the ancient city center.
+Buildings from the Byzantine and Ottoman eras were constructed on higher levels than the ancient city center.
 Excavations started in 1899 CE, led by the Imperial Museums in Berlin, the German Archaeological Institute, Ruhr University in Bochum, and various international partners and sponsors.

 circa 498 – 408 BCE